Yoctol/bottender/examples/telegram-inline-keyboard/README.md

 ## Idea of This Example

-This example is a bot about reply keyboard running on [Telegram](https://telegram.org/).
+This example is a bot about inline keyboard running on [Telegram](https://telegram.org/).

 This example contains the following topics:

-- show the custom keyboard to the user
+- show the inline keyboard to the user
-- remove the custom keyboard
+- build a multiple layer inline keyboard

-For more information, check [Telegram Bots#Keyboards](https://core.telegram.org/bots#keyboards)
+For more information, check [Telegram Bots#Inline Keyboards](https://core.telegram.org/bots#inline-keyboards-and-on-the-fly-updating)